thinkshout/behat-wordpress-extension/docs/index.md

 If you are new to the project or Behat, we recommend that you first read through our documentation.
 If you just want to get started, download WordHat on [Composer](https://packagist.org/packages/paulgibbs/behat-wordpress-extension) or [Github](https://github.com/paulgibbs/behat-wordpress-extension).

-For any questions, feedback, or to contribute contributions, please get in contact via Github.
+If you encounter a bug, have a suggestion, or would like to help the project grow, please get in contact via Github.
+Thank you!